asterisk37n/gitbook/contents/basic-grammar.md

 a[0:2] # ['a', 'b']
 ```

-list.pop deltes an element from a list and returns the element.
+list.pop deletes an element from a list and returns the element.

 ```py
 x = a.pop() # 'c'